Impact is not just about how many people visit or participate. It is also about the qualities of their experiences and interactions.

-As a bonus, this weekly review may also reveal who to follow or conversations you may be able to meaningfully contribute to.
+As a bonus, this weekly review may also reveal who to follow or conversations you may be able to join.

 In the Strengths section, you created a mind map to explore how your community might remix your assets.
-For this section, you’re going to create a mind map to discover ways you can measure the impact of your digital engagement work.
+For this section, you’re going to create a mind map focused on measuring the impact of your digital engagement work.

-If you haven’t already, have a look at Stanford professor, Rick Reis’s, 5-minute overview of how to use mind mapping for brainstorming.
+If you haven’t already, take a look at this very brief overview of mind mapping created by the University of Florida.

-Resist trying to measure a specific channel and instead explore what’s happening on and across channels for a single initiative/content-focus/experiment.
+Resist trying to measure a specific channel and instead explore what’s happening on and across channels for a single initiative, content focus, or experiment.

-Using lines a spokes, draw lines from the word qualitative, listing all the things you might observe about why and how people participate in your experiment.
+- Using lines a spokes, draw lines from the word qualitative.
+List all the things you might observe about why and how people participate in your experiment.

-Draw similar spokes from the word quantitative, listing all the things you might count regarding who, what, where, and when your audience(s) participates.
+- Draw spokes from the word quantitative.
+List all the things you might count regarding who, what, where, and when your audience(s) participates.

-Last, draw lines from the observations and list how you could collect information about each one.
+- Draw lines from each of those and list how you could collect information about each one.
 If applicable, draw lines across observations or circle areas where collection methods are similar, related, or mutually beneficial.

-Creating this mind map is a complete activity.
-If you would like a concrete thing to do with the map you’ve drawn, consider reviewing it and selecting a collection method for an observation you think would either help you understand your impact and/or help you tell the story of your impact.
+If you would like to delve deeper into the map you’ve drawn, consider reviewing it and selecting a collection method for an observation you think would either help you understand your impact and/or help you tell the story of your impact.

 Research the best practices for that method and spend the next month investigating what you learn based on collecting that data.
 Revisit the map as often as you like to do the same.

-Chad Weinard is an independent technologist and digital strategist.
-He connects people to museums and museums to people.
-Most recently he was director of digital media at the Balboa Park Online Collaborative, where he led a team developing mobile, web, video and in-gallery experiences for museums.
-Previously, Chad led digital engagement initiatives at the North Carolina Museum of Art, including social media, web, mobile, and in-gallery technology.
-His background is in fine arts, art history, design and web development.
+Chad Weinard is an independent technologist and digital strategist who connects people to museums and museums to people.
+Most recently he was director of digital media at the Balboa Park Online Collaborative where he led a team developing mobile, web, video, and in-gallery experiences for museums.

 Chad’s Links on Quantifying Impact

 Measuring what we do is important.
-It’s how we know we’re making an impact.
-“The problem is that the very act of measuring and reporting on a person or an organization changes their behavior.”
-Optimizing for social media performance risks losing sight of why you’re using social media for your nonprofit.
-(You’re not using social media to be great at social media, you’re using it to further the mission of your organization.)
+That said, optimizing for social media performance risks losing sight of why you’re using it in the first place—you’re not using social media to be great at social media, you’re using it to further your work or mission.

 #2 – An evaluation framework for success: Capture and measure your social-media strategy using the Balanced Scorecard

-The goal is to measure how effective social media is at furthering the mission of your organization.
-Measuring outcomes, instead of outputs, is an effective approach for nonprofits and mission-driven organizations.
+The goal is to measure how effective social media is at furthering your work.
+Measuring outcomes instead of outputs is a useful approach, whether you are a nonprofit or an independent creative.

 Chad’s Link on Telling Stories of Impact

-How you report your social media impact to stakeholders is crucial.
-It’s important to add context to social media metrics in order to focus on organizational goals rather than social media success.
+How you report your social media impact to stakeholders is crucial—adding context to social media metrics to focus on personal/organizational goals rather than social media success.
 Storytelling and anecdotes can be more effective at communicating outcomes (the “…so what?”) than raw numbers or data visualization.

 Chad’s Thoughts on Scaling Impact